 (5) The availability of access to open space will be a consideration in its selection.

 (6) Generally commercial forestry or woodlot uses should be allowed on conserved open space.
-Such uses should be in accordance with best management practices for longterm open space preservation.
+Such uses should be in accordance with best management practices for long-term open space preservation.
 Particular efforts shall be made to preserve rare plant species.
 Winchendon is not particularly interested in preserving land as "wilderness."

 (7) Hiking, hunting, fishing, and other similar outdoor activities should be encouraged in land preserved for conservation purposes.
 A commitment not to restrict public access for such uses will be viewed favorably.